JEFH507/org-chart-goose-orchestrator/docs/demos/PHASE-3-MULTI-AGENT-TESTING-STRATEGY.md

 - ✅ Easy to add new roles (just copy script, change env vars)
 - ✅ Scripts are version-controlled and repeatable
 - ✅ Mimics realistic production deployment
-- ✅ Works with Goose v1.12 architecture
+- ✅ Works with goose v1.12 architecture

 **What You'll Need:**
 - 2-3 terminal windows (one per agent role)